google/WebFundamentals/src/content/en/fundamentals/accessibility/semantics-builtin/index.md

 We asked [Victor
 Tsaran](/web/fundamentals/accessibility/#understanding-users-diversity)
 to explain how, as a blind person, he accesses the web using a the built-in screen reader on OS X, called VoiceOver.
-See <a href="https://www.youtube.com/watch?v=QW_dUs9D1oQ" target="_blank">this video</a> of Victor using VoiceOver.
+See [this video](https://www.youtube.com/watch?v=QW_dUs9D1oQ) of Victor using VoiceOver.

 Now, it's your turn to try using a screen reader.
 Here is a page with *ChromeVox Lite*, a minimal but functioning screen reader written in Javascript.
 The screen